project-aries/docker-java-shaded/README.md

 ## Latest Release

-Can be sourced from Artifactory/Bintray like so:
+Can be sourced from jcenter like so:
 ```
 <dependency>
     <groupId>com.aries</groupId>